sitaocheng/from_atomic_to_composite/README.md

 </div>
 <p align="center">
 <a href="#overview">[Overview]</a>
-<a href="#quick-start">[Quick Start]</a>
 <a href="#file-descriptions">[File Discriptions]</a>
 <a href="#citation">[Citation]</a>
 </p>
 <hr>

-We release the code to generate synthetic human biographies with a knowledge graph.
-The training and testing data can be directly used by frameworks like [LLamafactory](https://github.com/hiyouga/LLaMA-Factory) or [VeRL](https://github.com/volcengine/verl).
+This repo contains the raw data and code to generate synthetic human biographies with a knowledge graph.
+The training and testing data can be directly adapted to frameworks like [LLamafactory](https://github.com/hiyouga/LLaMA-Factory) or [VeRL](https://github.com/volcengine/verl).

 ## Overview